 Interestingly, 2018's TVs are largely much cheaper than the equivalent models from last year were when they came out, if that makes sense.
 Premium, next-gen technologies such as OLED, QLED and HDR and larger screen sizes are starting to appear in more affordable TVs.

 Choosing The Best TV to buy for your front room is a damn hard task.
 Looking on the bright side, that's because, if you've got a decent budget to spend, all the TVs available are extremely good.
 Television screen technology has raced ahead in recent years with the maturing of LED and the arrival, in no uncertain terms, of OLED.

-Add 4K Ultra HD – the next resolution jump from Full HD – as well as HDR (High Dynamic Range), the increasing sophistication of TV operating systems – making it easier to find the shows and films you want, whether via broadcast or the web – and case designs of ever improving sexiness, and viewers are truly spoiled for choice.
+Add 4K Ultra HD – the next resolution jump from Full HD – as well as HDR (High Dynamic Range) for improved colour performance, the increasing sophistication of Smart TV operating systems – making it easier to find the shows and films you want, whether via broadcast or the web – and case designs of ever improving sexiness, and you, the viewer, are truly spoiled for choice.